3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

     Only limitation here is to have long enough content, so LZMA will be done.
     If file is too short (e.g. it contains only one sentence), most probably LZMA won't execute on it and it won't be compressed.
+Name the file `test-file.txt`.

 5. Add previously made text file to coreboot image.